actraiser/dustlayer/README.md

 		- Auto-Start in Vice via BASIC loader
 - Advanced Vice integration
 	- Labels export to Vice Monitor at Build time
+	- Compile and Run in Vice from Editor
-- C64 Project Skeletons
+- C64 Coding Tutorials
-	- Generate new ASM or BASIC project from Skeletons
+	- Generate new ASM or BASIC project from Tutorials Database
 		- Preconfigured Projects with BASIC Loader
 		- Follows Dustlayer project layout
 			- Runs and Compiles without modifications
-			- Tutorials on dustlayer.com follow the layout conventions

 ## Installation ##

 Install node.js from [nodejs.org](http://nodejs.org/download/) for your operating system.
 Then install *dust* via the node package manager

-	sudo npm install -g dust
+	sudo npm install -g dustlayer

-Then you are good to go, typical you want to clone the tools, set them up and start a first project.
+Then you are good to go, typical you want to setup the tools:

-	cd ~
-	dust clone
-	cd dust-osx-setup
 	dust setup

 	[... once this is done ...]